mmig/cordova-plugin-gadgetbridge/stub/readme.md

-this directory contains stubs used during plugin development
+this directory contains stubs (e.g. dev libraries) used during plugin development

 (i.e. only for DEV, should not be installed / deployed with the plugin)